Japan Weather in June 2026: Travel Tips and Seasonal Guides

 5. Q&A about Travelling to Japan in June 2026

-Q1: Will I run into big crowds in June?
+Q1: Will I encounter large crowds in June?

 Not really.
-June slips between the busy cherry blossom season and the summer rush, so you'll find temples, shrines, and city streets a lot calmer.
+June falls between the busy cherry blossom season and the summer rush, so you'll find temples, shrines, and city streets much calmer.

 Most places are easier to book in June, but cosy ryokan in Kyoto or Hakone's onsen resorts can still get busy.
 A month or two ahead is usually enough to grab good options.